Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Data and Methods

 \subsection{Model Training}

-For each set of features, we must perform model validation (hyperparameter optimization), training, and testing for both the cooling function and heating function at $Z/Z_\odot=10^{-4}, 0.1, 0.3, 1, 3$.
+For each set of features, we must perform model validation (hyperparameter optimization), training, and testing for both the cooling function and heating function at $Z/Z_\odot=0, 0.1, 0.3, 1, 3$.
 That is, we validate, train, and test 10 different XGBoost models for each set of features.

 After calculating the photoionization rates, evaluating the cooling or heating function at the desired metallicity, and scaling the features as described above, we split the data into validation, training, and test sets.
 Note that we scale the features \textit{before} splitting, so that the minimum and maximum values used to scale each feature could be in any of the testing, training, or validation data.
 To split the data, we use \texttt{train\_test\_split()} from the \texttt{model\_selection} module of \texttt{scikit-learn}.
 We split $20\%$ of the data as the testing set.
 Of the remaining $80\%$ of the data, we use $10\%$ for hyperparameter validation (i.e. $8\%$ of the total data).
 Our hyperparameter tuning procedure is described in Appendix~\ref{app:hyperparams}.
 The remaining $72\%$ of the data is used for model training using hyperparameters obtained from the validation step.
+These fractions are chosen so that the set used for model training contains the majority of the data, the testing set is large enough to be reasonably qualitatively representative of the feature distributions in the entire data set, and the separation of the validation set does not significantly reduce the amount of data available for model training.
+We do not expect small numerical changes to these fractions to significantly affect our results, as long as they satisfy these qualitative constraints.
 We use the same train-test-validation split for all models.

 Using a suitable set of hyperparameters found as described in Appendix~\ref{app:hyperparams}, we then retrain XGBoost models on the $80\%$ training set (but without splitting off any of this data for hyperparameter validation).
 We also retrain these XGBoost models on the entire grid for interpolating in $Z$, where we have independent testing data at intermediate values of $Z$.